petr-motejlek/cv/index.md

 - I truly enjoy this field, and always do my best to get better at it.
 - Live in Prague, Czech Republic.

-## What I Am Looking For
+## What Next Challenge I Am Looking For
+- To be developing a product through which we can make a direct impact on our customers.

+## I Enjoy Doing, Know About and Am Highly Motivated By
 - Agile, open, transparent and trusting environment where teams are empowered to come up with solutions to problems on their own.
 No long-winded requirement specification or design documents written by "somebody else" for the teams to "implement without thinking".
-- Prefer software over hardware.
-- Prefer working on/with web and media technologies, or related.
-- Able to work as a manager, some experience with being a Product Owner and Scrum Master, however prefer being a highly engaged member of a development team.

-## I Enjoy Doing, Know About and Am Highly Motivated By
 - Automation and clouds, with continuous integration and deployment - I want us to deploy our software ourselves (DevOps is a must).
 - TypeScript, Kubernetes, Docker, Python, Ansible, IntelliJ IDEA, VS Code, Scrum, AWS, Azure, Git, and more.
 - Iterative development with short release cycles.
 - Typing the code (hence TypeScript).
 - Clean code, clean architecture.
+- Prefer software over hardware.
+- Prefer working on/with web and media technologies, or related.

 - Transparency and openness.
 - Sharing what I know with others (verbally, through lectures, by compiling knowledge bases).